lxyeternal/pypi_malregistry/README.md

 We have proposed a new method to detect malicious packages in the PyPI ecosystem.
 We will release the code and the dataset after the paper is accepted.

+## Contact

+To ensure security, we will release a new batch of malicious component datasets each month.
+If needed, please contact us via email at honywenair@gmail.com.

 ## Other Dataset